prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

 that can be provided by your RTD sub-module are on the right-hand side.
 Note that you don't need to implement all of the functions - you'll want to plan out your functionality and develop the appropriate functions.

 ## Creating a Sub-Module

+When you create a Real-Time Data sub-module, you will be operating under the umbrella of the Real-Time Data core module.
+Here are the services core provides:
+- your sub-module will be initialized as soon as pbjs.setConfig({realTimeData}) is called.
+If you can initialize at the time of code load, that can be done at the bottom of your javascript file.
+- whenever any of your functions is called, it will be passed the config params provided by the publisher.
+As a result, you should not call getConfig().
+- your functions will also be passed all available privacy information.
+As a result, you do not need to query to get GDPR, US Privacy, or any other consent parameters.

 Working with any Prebid project requires using Github.
 In general, we recommend the same basic workflow for any project: